Calculate the median of a number set using the calculator below.

 How to Find the Median

-Before you can find the median of a data set, the data needs to be sorted first.
-Sort the numbers from lowest to highest.
-Then, count the numbers in the set.
+Before you can find the median of a data set, it needs to be sorted in ascending order.
+Sort the numbers from lowest to highest, then count the numbers in the set.

 If the count of the numbers is odd, then the median is the number exactly in the middle of the data.